-I've been buying phone cases for the past 10 years.
-For each case I bought, I was extremely satisfied, yet after doing some digging I realized that I have never bought twice from the same vendor.
+I've bought multiple phone cases over the past 10 years.
+For each case I bought, I was a satisfied customer.
+Yet after doing some digging I realized that I have never bought twice from the same vendor.
 "Why not?"
 You might ask.
 Because I bought them on Amazon.

 If you want to buy something online, and get it shipped as quick as possible, then Amazon is a blessing.
-Most often then not, you are not buying the product directly from Amazon, but from an independent store or vendor with a presence on Amazon.
-The seller only has minor identifying characteristic.
-On the search result, the space designated to the seller is small and insignificant.
-The customer has few reminders that this product is offered by anyone but Amazon.
-(Although if you want to dispute a purchase, you are starkly reminded that the item is from a 3rd party vendor.)
+Most often then not, you are not buying the product directly from Amazon.
+An independent store or vendor with a presence on Amazon will fulfill your order.
+The seller only has minor identifying characteristic on the platform.
+On the search result page, the space designated to the seller is small and insignificant.
+The customer has very few reminders that products are offered by anyone but Amazon.
+(Although if you want to dispute a sale, you are starkly reminded that the item is from a 3rd party vendor.)

 Want to buy the same item again?
-Chances are you will use the search box, type the name, and end up choosing a different vendor the search algorithm deems worthy, you don't even remember who you bought it from in the first place.
+Chances are you will use the search box.
+Type the name of the product, and you will end up choosing a different vendor.
+The search algorithm only shows the vendors it deems worthy.
+You won't even remember who you bought it from the first time.
+This is by design.

-Google follows in the same principal when it answers your queries.
-Type a question and you are presented with an answer that doesn't encourage you to click further.
-The answer appears as a google product, rather than information scraped from a website.
-The more answer it gets right, the less likely you are to discover the underlying website that provided the answer in the first place.
+Google follows in the same principle when it answers your queries.
+Type a question and google presents you with an answer that doesn't encourage any further click.
+The snippet appears as a google product.
+There is very little space to tell you that this is information scraped from a website.
+The more answers Google can give you, the less likely you are to discover the underlying websites.
+In other words, websites information are turned into a Google product..

 AMP pages are the next step in this Google encapsulated web.
 Click on an AMP page and you are virtually still on Google.com, not on the website you thought you clicked on.
-This may increase the page views for the publisher, but on the user's perspective this piece of information is found on Google, and they turn into google customers.
+This increases the page views for the publisher.
+But on the user's perspective, this piece of information is found on Google, and they turn into google customers.
 Next time, the user will not go on the publisher's website, instead she will be back on google search.

 Most major app try to encapsulate the web into their app.
-By default, if you click on a link on most social media apps, you are presented with an embedded web browser that will not allow you to access the URL.
+By default, if you click on a link on most social media apps, you redirected to an embedded web browser.
+This browser will not allow you to access the URL.
 Unlike with iframes, non-consenting publishers cannot get you out of the embedded page with iframe busters.
-The user will browse through the app thinking they are still on Facebook, twitter, Instagram, or the flash light app.
+The user will browse through the app thinking they are still on Facebook, twitter, Instagram, or the flashlight app.

-When you are looking for hotels on Expedia, the price and amenities is more important then the name of the hotel.
+When you are looking for hotels on Expedia, the price and amenities are more important than the name of the hotel.
 When you are on Airbnb, you are shopping for a place on Airbnb, not for that place by that owner.

-The web is powered by the hundreds of millions of websites that make information available.
-But, that data is getting funneled more and more through the dominant gateways of the web, passing as their own product.
+The web is powered by the hundreds of millions of websites.
+Each freely make their information available.
+But, that data is getting funneled more and more through the dominant gateways of the web, passing it as their own product.